chenxingqiang/secret-learn/doc/developers/develop.rst

 Ideally, the arguments accepted by ``__init__`` should all be keyword arguments with a default value.
 In other words, a user should be able to instantiate an estimator without passing any arguments to it.
 In some cases, where there are no sane defaults for an argument, they can be left without a default value.
-In jax-sklearn itself, we have very few places, only in some meta-estimators, where the sub-estimator(s) argument is a required argument.
+In secret-learn itself, we have very few places, only in some meta-estimators, where the sub-estimator(s) argument is a required argument.